Economy of Azerbaijan

-The economy of Azerbaijan is highly dependent on oil and gas exports, in particular since the completion of the Baku-Tbilisi-Ceyhan Pipeline.
+The economy of Azerbaijan is a developing upper-middle-income transition economy that is highly dependent on oil and gas exports, in particular since the completion of the Baku-Tbilisi-Ceyhan Pipeline.
 The transition to oil production in the late 1990s led to rapid economic growth over the period 1995–2014.
 Since 2014, GDP growth has slowed down substantially.

 Large oil reserves are a major contributor to Azerbaijan's economy.
 Gas and oil make up two-thirds of Azerbaijan's GDP, making it one of the top ten most fossil fuel-dependent economies in the world.
 Gas and oil make up 90% of Azerbaijan's export revenues and 60% of its finances.

 Azerbaijan's economy is characterized by corruption and inequality.
 The country's oil wealth has significantly strengthened the stability of Ilham Aliyev's regime and enriched ruling elites in Azerbaijan.
 The country's oil wealth has enabled the state to host lavish international events, as well as engage in extensive lobbying efforts abroad.

 The national currency is the Azerbaijani manat.
 The private sector is weak in Azerbaijan, as the economy is dominated by state-owned enterprises.
 More than half of the formal labor force works for the government in Azerbaijan.